LassiHaaranen/apluslms.github.io/index.md

 that utilizes different services and API to provide unlimited selection of interactive e-learning material types.
 Today, several web services and build tools are included in the A+ software family.
+At Aalto University it is used by some 3500 students on about 20 courses every year.

 ### Resources